GoogleCloudPlatform/apigee-samples/drupal-developer-portal/docs/cloudshell-tutorial.md

 ### Launch Marketplace Solution

 Follow the [documentation](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/get-started-cloud-marketplace) to deploy the Drupal portal infrastructure using the Marketplace Apigee Developer Portal Kickstart solution.
-* Be sure to [enable HTTPS](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/apigee-cloud-marketplace-customize#https) under Networking during portal configuration.
+Name your deployment `sample-drupal-developer-portal`and be sure to [enable HTTPS](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/apigee-cloud-marketplace-customize#https) under Networking during portal configuration.
 All other configurations can be left with default values.
 * Note: if your portal has errors or does not load properly check Cloud Logging for details as it may fail silently with issues like org policy restrictions.

 ### Finish Portal Configuration and Sync with Apigee